Frequently Asked Questions (FAQ)

 If I earn EM credit, how long will it be until my results are posted on my transcript?

-Up to six (6) weeks.
+Up to two (2) weeks.
 Once the results are posted on your transcript, you may register for the ASL course for which you are eligible.
 It is important to plan your schedule accordingly.

 Can I register for the following semester as soon as I receive my results?

-No. It may take up to six (6) weeks for your results to be processed and posted to your transcript.
+It may take up to two (2) weeks for your results to be processed and posted to your transcript.
+Your results need to go to several offices for signatures, once that happens it will be sent to the Testing office for posting.
 You can register for class only after your results appear on your transcript.

 What should I do after I get my results?